dronecan/libcanard/DESIGN.md

 Few things to note:

-* Size of the structure will exceed 32 bytes on platforms where size of the pointer is 64 bits.
-    This, however, is not a problem, because 64 bit platforms are not of interest (see the list of features).
 * `timestamp_usec` keeps the timestamp at which the transfer that is currently being received was started, i.e. when the first frame of it was received.
     This value is needed for detection and removal of stale RX state objects, and it is also passed to the application as a transfer reception timestamp.
 * The last field of the structure is buffer_head, size of which is 32 - sizeof(CanardRxState).